 Recap: The Ideal Guest WiFi Solution

-There has been a lot of topics discussed in this article, so we thought it would be a good idea to provide a recap of what makes an ideal guest WiFi solution.
-Primarily you want a guest WiFi solution to provide a safe browsing environment for guests, customers, travelers, employees and children.
+There have been a lot of topics discussed in this article, so we thought it would be a good idea to provide a recap of what makes an ideal guest WiFi solution.
+Primarily you want a guest WiFi solution to provide a safe browsing environment for guests, customers, travelers, employees, and children.

-You want it to provide online protection for both your business and the customers that use your guest WiFi solution – not only when browsing the Internet, but also when reading emails, using Instant Messenger and networking socially.
+You want it to provide online protection for both your business and the customers that use your guest WiFi solution – not only when browsing the Internet, but also when reading emails, using Instant Messenger services and social media networks.

-The solution should be flexible – with easy guest WiFi management – and preferably scalable, so that if the size of your business or organization expands, your WiFi filter will be able to cope with the increased demand without slowing down the Internet speed.
+The solution should be flexible – with easy guest WiFi management – and preferably be scalable, so that if the size of your business or organization expands, your WiFi filter will be able to cope with the increased demand without slowing down the Internet speed.
 This is easiest with cloud-based services that can be easily scaled and allow you to only pay for the capacity that you need.

 WebTitan Cloud for WiFi